-Budgeted cost: £ 53,728.33To
+Budgeted cost: £ 76,605

 Activity Evidence that supports this approach Challenge number(s) addressed TA4 to deliver 1:1 and small group targeted English, communication and Maths interventions to improve pupil progress Targeted interventions for pupils with identified communication needs and for those who are outside the differentiation within the school.
-1 Targeted OT input Use of OT for x 38 sessions a year to support children to ensure sensory regulation is an embedded aspect of the curriculum.
-Developing sensory diets for individuals and groups within class assisting with the setting up of specific nurture group.
-To include training for staff including new starters to ensure sensory 1 needs are embedded aspects of practice including in adult responses to behaviours Use of OT for x19 sessions a year to support children in daily living activities to promote independence.
+1 TA4 to develop and co- ordinate the work A comprehensive offer for all KS4 pupils is available.
+1 and 3 experience There is choice available for pupils. opportunities.
+There is opportunities for pupils to have work experience based on their preferred work area.
+Targeted OT input Use of OT for x 38 sessions a year to support children to ensure sensory regulation is an embedded 1 aspect of the curriculum.
+Developing sensory diets for individuals and groups within class assisting with the setting up of specific groups.
+To include training for staff including new starters to ensure sensory needs are embedded aspects of practice including in adult responses to behaviours Use of OT for x19 sessions a year to support children in daily living activities to promote independence.
 Targeted SaLT input Communication underpins all learning.
 High quality SaLT input by a qualified speech therapist allows for well trained staff who can implement professional communication strategies throughout the day.
-Having a speech therapist also allows for 1:1 support if and when it is professionally recommended.
-1
+1 Having a speech therapist also allows for 1:1 support if and when it is professionally recommended.